 Both Japan Airlines and ANA travel direct from New Delhi (or any other place on the globe) to Tokyo.
 45000 INR is the average cost of a return flight (New Delhi-Tokyo).

-While travelling solo, cheapest flights aren’t always a good idea.
-We should also check for suitable landing or departure time as well.
+While travelling solo, the cheapest flights aren’t always a good idea.
+We should also check for suitable landing or departure times as well.
 It’s always beneficial to check for a suitable time and airfare.